Skip to Main Content

 Finding Articles

-To find articles related to a specific counseling issue search the Powell Library Discovery Catalog and search these Periodical indexes directly: ATLAReligion (ATLA), Christian Periodical Index (CPI), ProQuest Religion (PQR)
+To find articles, theses and dissertation related to a specific counseling issue search the Powell Library Discovery Catalog as well as these databases: ATLAReligion with Serials PLUS (ATLA), Christian Periodical Index (CPI), ProQuest Religion (PQR), ProQuest Dissertation (PQDT), TREN.

-• For secular articles relating to counseling or psychological issues, it's best to use the library Discovery Catalog.
+• For secular articles relating to counseling or psychological issues, it's best to use the library's Discovery Catalog.

-• For a religious view of psychological or counseling issues, it's best to search ATLA, CPI and PQR directly.
+• For articles with a religious view of psychological or counseling issues, it's best to search these databases: ATLA, CPI and PQR.
 See below for instructions.

 Search your topic along with the term "counseling" as keywords.
 Don't search your terms as Subjects (su:) as many catalog records do not associate subject headings with articles.